splunk/public-o11y-docs/gdi/get-data-in/application/java/configuration/advanced-java-otel-configuration.rst

         * The default value is ``false``.
         * Requires ``splunk.profiler.enabled`` to be set to ``true``.
         * Activating memory profiling sets the value of ``splunk.metrics.enabled`` to ``true``.
+       .. note:: Due to a Java bug, OpenJDK versions 15.0-17.0.8, are not supported for memory profiling.
+See :new-page:`https://bugs.openjdk.org/browse/JDK-8309862` in the JDK bug system for more information.

        System property: ``splunk.profiler.memory.enabled``
    * - ``SPLUNK_PROFILER_MEMORY_EVENT_RATE``